What Matters More than MBA Rankings?

 As we’ve mentioned, getting into an M7 school is no easy feat.
 There are simply not enough seats for all of the über-qualified candidates who apply.
 Lucky applicants who do land a seat can count on having a highly accomplished and impressive cohort of fellow students.
 To use a sports analogy, playing with those who are more skilled than you will push you to become a stronger player.

 With a top 15 school, you’ll still be surrounded by impressive and ambitious people.
 Some might even have gotten dinged by M7 programs.
 Or maybe they didn’t apply to those schools at all.
 But at some point, beyond the top 25, you will find a difference in the caliber of students.
-You might have more people with only a few years of work experience or who don’t have the level of accomplishment of those at some of the higher rank programs.
+You might have more people with only a few years of work experience or who don’t have the level of accomplishment of those at some of the higher-ranking programs.

 In any program, your classmates are the ones who will go on to become the tightest and most reliable part of your MBA network.
 Depending on how much you anticipate calling upon your network in the future, that’s really something to consider.
 If that’s important to you, get ready to do your research.
 Find current students or alums to network with and see if you get a feel for the type of person that’s there and if you would feel both comfortable and motivated.